TheFifthRider/simply-roleplaying-webapp/docs/basics/tests.md

 When a character makes a test of any attribute to **find answers to questions**, if they...

-*   **Critically fail:** They get unreliable information-- they may ask two questions which may be answered either truthfully or falsely.
+*   **Fail:** They get unreliable information-- they may ask two questions which may be answered either truthfully or falsely.
-*   **Fail:** They learn some information-- they may ask two questions which must be answered truthfully.
+*   **Partially succeed:** They learn some information-- they may ask two questions which must be answered truthfully.
 *   **Succeed:** They learn a good amount of information-- they may ask three questions which must be answered truthfully.
 *   **Critically Succeed:** They learn a significant amount of information-- they may ask four questions which must be answered truthfully.